Margherita Gonzaga, Duchess of Ferrara: Duchess of Ferrara

 The programs for the balletto were made handwritten rather than printed, and none survive.
 Alfonso II kept the entertainments at his court highly secret, and one contemporary wrote that the entertainments were so private that the program was unobtainable, not even to be sent to Cardinal Luigi d'Este, the Duke's younger brother.
 Luzzasco Luzzaschi and Ippolito Fiorini wrote the music for the balletto, and Giovanni Battista Guarini wrote the texts; however, these do not survive.
 This entertainment probably continued until the end of the Este court in 1597, when the city was taken over by the Papacy.

 Among the poets at Margherita's court were Tarquinia Molza and Torquato Tasso, who dedicated their works to her.
 The latter was admitted to St. Anne's Hospital suffering from a mental disorder, but he was later able to return to society, thanks to the patronage of the Duchess's brother.

 A great number of madrigals and anthologies of madrigals were dedicated to the Duchess, either singly or to both herself and her husband.
 These include a number of madrigals by the maestro di capella of Cardinal Luigi d'Este, Luca Marenzio, including "Lucida perla", to a text by Giovanni Battista Guarini for her wedding; "O verdi selvi" with text by Tasso, as well as a number of madrigals with texts by Tasso dedicated to Margherita's dwarf or nana, Isabella, such as "Là dove sono i pargoletti Amori".

 Margherita also took an active part in her husband's leisure time.
 Together they traveled, hunted and angling.
 The Duchess also patronized the local theater and kept actors at the court.
 Margherita's special passion were dogs, which she bred in large numbers.
-GAs she grew older, the Duchess began to take part in charitable works, such as founding the Orphanage of Saint Margaret in Ferrara, for the maintenance of which a special tax on the oil trade was introduced in the Duchy.
+As she grew older, the Duchess began to take part in charitable works, such as founding the Orphanage of Saint Margaret in Ferrara, for the maintenance of which a special tax on the oil trade was introduced in the Duchy.